 Public opinion about same-sex marriage:

-to many people.
+Many people find any change -- or threat of change -- to the culture to be distressing.
 A change to the structure of the fundamental building block

 of society -- the family -- can be particularly upsetting.
 Also, any change

 related to human sexuality can be profoundly disorienting.

 In 2008, the web site LivingVote.org followed the debate over Proposition 8

 in California.
 Prop 8 -- by a very narrow margin -- terminated gay marriages in that state during 2008-NOV.
 LivingVote's visitors posted three arguments for and three against SSM which seem to